Labor Relations

 2. Nonpermanent Fixed Duration

-20.3 Nonpermanent Hourly and Nonpermanent Fixed Duration Appointments:
+Section 20.3.
+Nonpermanent Hourly and Nonpermanent Fixed Duration Appointments:

 1. The initial duration of a Nonpermanent Hourly and Nonpermanent Fixed Duration appointment cannot exceed twelve (12) months from the hire date but may be extended to no more than twenty-four (24) months if the conditions in 20.1 A-D still exist.
 Individuals may receive consecutive Nonpermanent Fixed Duration or Hourly appointments as long as any subsequent appointment is to a different position.

-2. Conclusion of the appointment will be at the discretion of the University, including termination of appointment prior to its originally intended expiration date, and will not be subject to Article 16 (Grievance Procedures).
+2. Conclusion of the appointment will be at the discretion of the University, including termination of appointment prior to its originally intended expiration date, and will not be subject to Article 16 (Grievance Procedure).

 3. If the employee is not a permanent state employee, the employer must give one work days’ notice prior to conclusion of the appointment.
 A Nonpermanent appointment may be terminated immediately with pay in lieu of the one work day of notice required for Nonpermanent Employees.